Bamboo Grove

 Bamboo Is A Symbol of Resilience

-When the wind blows, and the bamboo bends, it does not break; bamboo will bend, and then once the wind has passed, it will bend right back to its former position.
+When the wind blows, and the bamboo bends, it does not break; the bamboo will bend, and then once the wind has passed, it will bend right back to its former position.
 This is not the same as trees that can fall in a large storm.
-Thus, bamboo can bend, so it symbolizes resilience in times of trouble or hardship.
+Thus, bamboo can bend, symbolizing resilience in times of trouble or hardship.

 A Japanese Proverb says: